b-it-bots/mas_industrial_robotics/README.md

     * The detected plane is published to the topic `output/debug_cloud_plane`.
     * To terminate the mmor ndoe, enter `X` which will shut down the node.

-* If a lifecycle node is not available the following error is displayed.
-Kill the node and re-run once the lifecycle node is available.
+* If a lifecycle node is not available the following error is displayed and node is terminated.
+Re-run once the lifecycle node is available.

 <img src="https://github.com/HBRS-SDP/ss22-ros2-perception/blob/rolling-devel/images/lc_cntrl_out_error.png" >